 - Fri., Jun.
 15: A screening of “High Fidelity” on Bass Concert Hall’s big screen, followed by a live conversation and audience Q&A with John Cusack, regarding his career and the making of the film.

-Tue., July 31: KUTX 5th Birthday Concert Series: Beach House at ACL Live
+- Tue., July 31: KUTX 5th Birthday Concert Series: Beach House at ACL Live (sold out!)

 - Sat., August 25: KUTX 5th Birthday Concert Series: Jason Isbell at Bass Concert Hall